Glencore nearly doubles Optimum stake to 24 percent

 At least one other privately owned Indian trader and a Chinese coal importer have also approached shareholders, the sources said.

-OCH's shares ended down 2.6 percent at 37 rand, underperforming a 1.2 percent fall on Johannesburg's wider all-share index .JALSH.
+OCH's shares were down 2.9 percent at 36.91 rand at 2:26 p.m.
+British time, underperforming a 1.6 percent fall on Johannesburg's wider all-share index .JALSH.

-The price Glencore paid on Monday was considerably more than the 34 rand per share that it and a company owned by its South African partner, politician-turned-tycoon Cyril Ramaphosa, had publicly offered in a deal valuing OCH at about $1.1 billion.
+The price Glencore paid on Monday was considerably more than the 34 rand per share that it and a company owned by its South African partner, politician-turned-tycoon Cyril Ramaphosa, had publicly offered in a deal valuing OCH at about $1.1 billion (685.6 million pounds).

 It is the Swiss-based trader's largest takeover bid since its May stock market listing.